GET THE HELP YOU DESERVE

 EATING DISORDER CENTER OF BOSTON

 Monte Nido Boston is an eating disorder day treatment program, set in the heart of Boston on Boylston Street, steps from the Boston Common and easily accessible through public transportation.
 We provide programming for adults and adolescents of all genders.
-Monte Nido Boston is currently offering day treatment though a HIPAA-compliant virtual platform.
+If you are interested in our virtual day treatment programs, click here.

 Through partial hospitalization and intensive outpatient programming, adults and adolescents of all genders participate in group and individual therapy, benefit from Monte Nido’s clinical, medical, psychiatric and nutritional expertise and experience real life challenges.
 Day treatment programming is available to graduates of a Monte Nido or those in outpatient therapy that need a higher level of care.
 Program offerings include: